Beef Barbacoa

 How to Make Beef Barbacoa

-This barbacoa is one of those dump-and-go recipes that you can chuck into your slow cooker in the morning, and let it cook allllll day.
+This barbacoa is one of those dump-and-go recipes that you can chuck into your slow cooker in the morning and let it cook all day.
 It’s SO easy.
-Here’s what you do:

-• Shred the beef.
+4. Shred beef.
 Use your shredder claws or two forks to pull the beef apart.
 To finish it off, add the shredded beef back into the slow cooker to soak up all those spicy, rich juices.

 Cooked beef barbacoa in the slow cooker.

-Dinner doesn’t get much more hands-free than this!
+Dinner doesn’t get much more hands-free than this beef!
 Here are some quick, final tips to ensure your slow cooker beef barbacoa lives up to its full juicy, tender potential:

 • Sear the beef.
 This part is optional.
 But if you’d like to really amp up the flavor and texture of the roast, sear the beef pieces in a skillet before adding them to the slow cooker.

 • Keep the beef moist during cooking.
 This recipe uses a combination of beef broth, cider vinegar, and lime juice.
-Feel free to change up the flavors of your sauce with different options, like orange juice.
-The acidity in the liquid helps to tenderize the beef.
+Feel free to change up the flavors of your sauce with different options, like orange juice, white wine vinegar, etc. The acidity in the liquid helps to tenderize the beef.

 Close up of pulled beef barbacoa served in a large bowl with lime wedges.